hauva69/neochessqt/README.md

 Download and install [Docker CE for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows)

-This is for a 64bit build that uses ~~shared dll versions of the Qt library~~ for now the static docker image works submitting an issue upstream to see what the issue is with the shared dll version
+This is for a 64bit build that uses ~~shared dll versions of the Qt library~~ for now the static docker image works

+[Submited issue #466](https://github.com/therecipe/qt/issues/466) Is docker windows_64_shared missing Qt5CLucene.dll

 ```powershell
 PS > docker pull therecipe/qt:windows_64_static